 Madeleine is also interested in the policy implications of science and is doing a secondary concentration in Science, Technology and Society at the Kennedy School.
 She is an active member of the Harvard Science Policy Group and was a member of the 2017 D.C. policy trip, getting the opportunity to visit many parts of the federal beauracracy and learn about job opportunities in science policy.
 She edited the summary of the trip.

 Outside of lab, Madeleine served as co-president of LGBTQ at GSAS, a student group in Harvard's Graduate School of Arts and Sciences that seeks to advocate for LGBTQ students at the university, build community and design professionalization programs for LGBTQ students for two years.
 She has worked actively to revatilize and grow the club after several years of inactivity, focusing on building support for LGBTQ students and bridging the different schools at Harvard.
 In a similar role, she also served on Harvard Medical School's LGBTQ advisory committee for two years, helping the medical school enanct strategies to better serve all of its students, faculty and staff.
-Madeleine continues to work on LGBTQ advocacy at Harvard.
+Madeleine continues to work on LGBTQ advocacy at Harvard and recently published an Op-Ed in the crimson entitled Are we really welcome here?

 Madeleine is also active in science communication with the Harvard group Science in the News.
 In Fall 2017 she gave one of the lectures, titled Politics and Prejudice: How Diversity Shapes Scientific Progress.
 She wrote a blog post in Fall 2017 about the security and economic implication of increased vaccine coverage entitled Vaccines: More than just your health.
 She will direct the spring lecture series for the group.
 In her work with science policy Madeleine published Op-Ed in the Times of San Diego in Fall 2017 entitled Opinion: GOP tax plan will Undermine Graduate Student Education in the Sciences.

 Madeleine serves as an editor for two student journals.
-As an associate editor for the Journal of Science, Policy and Governance, a journal that publishes work of graduate students on issues of science policy, Madeleine review submissions and works with authors to edit accepted manuscripts.
+As the assistant editor in chief for the Journal of Science, Policy and Governance, a journal that publishes work of graduate students on issues of science policy, Madeleine is in charge of the editorial process for the two special issues that the journal publishes each year, working with collaborators and directing editorial teams.
 Madeleine is also an editor for the Journal of Emerging Investigators, a journal that publishes the work of middle and high school students.
 Madeleine works with authors and reviewers to coordinate the peer review of manuscripts and communicate results to the authors.

 Madeleine has recently been elected to the first bargaining committee for the Harvard Graduate Student Union where she will work with a group of 13 elected students to negotiate a contract with the Harvard University administration.